quentin-jaquier-sonarsource/AdvSWE_OASS/README.md

 instructions on how to set up the project to be analyzed locally.

-After you have set up the project, it should give you a command that you can copy paste in order to run analysis.
+After you have set up the project, it should give you a command that you can copy-paste in order to run analysis.
 My command looks like this:

 ```sh
 mvn clean verify sonar:sonar -Dsonar.projectKey=demo -Dsonar.host.url=http://localhost:9000 -Dsonar.login=<GENERATED_KEY>
 ```

+**On Windows, this has to be run in the command shell NOT powershell**

 The pom.xml is set up so that this should just work and give coverage reports.
 If the tests are running but coverage is somehow 0%, something is wrong with the